 We know why an organist needs to work at the piano; the organist typically doubles as the choir rehearsal pianist; the organist needs some piano work to develop sight reading skills, basic musicianship, the hands, and so on; but why should a pianist learn to play the organ? ...

-For starters, you can sub for church services and play for weddings, funerals, and graduation ceremonies when a piano may not be available or the occasion calls for the organ to play.
+For starters, they can sub for church services and play for weddings, funerals, or graduation and installation ceremonies when a piano may not be available or the occasion calls for the organ to play.

-You can widen your association with other musicians and broaden your prospects for part time employment for other organ and piano gigs, and attract piano students this way; if it becomes known that a pianist can play even a little at the organ, you'll get calls.
+They can widen their association with other musicians and broaden their prospects for part time employment for other organ and piano gigs, and attract piano students this way; if it becomes known that a pianist can play even a little at the organ, over time they'll get calls.

-Think about it; a piano has one keyboard and makes one sound; an organ has from one to five or more keyboards, plus a keyboard for the feet and can make many different sounds -- thus you have many more options, plus you get to work your feet on a keyboard.
+Think about it; a piano has one keyboard and makes one sound; an organ has from one to five or more keyboards, plus a keyboard for the feet and can make many different sounds -- thus we have many more options, plus we get to work our feet on a keyboard.

-The piano came into use about in the mid-18th century, but we have manuscripts of notated keyboard music dating back to the 15th century, and those manuscripts contain some pieces likely composed in the 14th century and earlier, thus, you have more music to play.
+The piano came into use about in the mid-18th century, but we have manuscripts of notated keyboard music dating back to the 15th century, and those manuscripts contain some pieces likely composed in the 14th century and earlier, thus, we have more music to play -- 700 years of it.

 Johann Sebastian Bach didn't have a piano.

-If you really want to understand contrapuntal keyboard music, try playing it on an organ.
+If we really want to understand contrapuntal keyboard music, we should try playing it on an organ.